-Version Date Revision Authorized Nature of revision

-by

-Rev1 10 May 2012 Technology SGG Reconfiguration of document approved by

-Working Group Council to align with E-02-PE

-Rev 2 27 November SGG draft for Revision 1 converted to new CHE format

-Draft A 2015 submission to the

-ESGB

-Rev 3 23 January Revised SGG draft for Revision 2 revised (in red underlined) and

-Draft A 2016 submission to the CHE objection against the use of their logo

-ESGB and ECSA using the wrong procedure to

-register the standard addressed

-Rev 3 2 March 2016 Amended and Minor Editing.
+Version Date Revision Authorized by Nature of revision Rev1 20 July 2012 Technology SGG Working Group Reconfiguration of document approved by Council to align with E-02-PE Rev 2 Draft A 27 November 2015 SGG draft for submission to EPAC and ESGB Revision 1 converted to new CHE format Rev 3 Draft A 23 January 2016 Revised SGG draft for submission to the ESGB Revision 2 revised (in red underlined) and CHE objection against the use of their logo and ECSA using the wrong procedure to register the standard addressed Rev 3 Draft A 2 March 2016 Amended and Approved by ESGB Minor Editing.
 Final submission to Council.

-Draft A Approved by ESGB

-Rev 3 24 March 2016 Approved by Council No amendments

-ECSA Executive: Policy Jato

-CONTROLLED COPY Development and lobn Cato
+Rev 3 24 March 2016 Approved by Council No amendments ECSA Executive: Policy Jato CONTROLLED COPY Development and Standards Generation John Cato 2016-08-17 Date

-Standards Generation

-2016-08-17

-Date